opencontrol/freedonia-compliance/README.md

 ├── README.md   # the file you're reading now
 ├── AU_policy
 │   └── component.yaml        # a local description of the Audit policy (AU)
-├── certifications
-│   └── FredRAMP-low.yaml     # a mapping of which controls from standards/FRIST-800-53 are needed for certification
 ├── markdowns
 │   ├── README.md             # the introduction to the entire SSP
-│   ├── SUMMARY.md            # a table of contents for narrative documents of the SSP │   └── system_documentation  # directory for narrative documents
+│   ├── SUMMARY.md            # a table of contents for narrative documents of the SSP │   └── docs  # directory for narrative documents
 │       ├── about-the-ssp.md
-│       ├── system-data.md
-│       └── system-description.md
+│       └── Waterfall_model.png # an example image
 ├── opencontrol.yaml          # the schema for SSP and its remote resources/dependencies
-└── standards
-    └── FRIST-800-53.yaml     # the security control standards list by family and name
 ```

+Running `compliance-masonry` will also generate the directories `opencontrols` and `exports`

 It just so happens you can get these files and file tree structure by cloning this repository!